billyrayvalentine/asm68k-megadrive-helloworld-again/README.md

 In Leap simply install ```cross-m68k-binutils```

-# Some Handy new links at the time of writing
+# Some handy new links at the time of writing
 https://github.com/Clownacy/clownmdemu-frontend - Super handy emulator with excellent VDP debug and works perfectly on Linux

 https://rasterscroll.com/mdgraphics/vdp-inner-workings/ - Excellent description of the VDP